 I hope you and yours are doing well.

-The blood solute project is an interesting one that will make a difference to a lot of people, as well as being financially promising.
-Your team looks like a very good group of people to work with, so I expect it'll be a lot of fun.
-The project goals as outlined focus on getting a working preproduction version through an FDA animal study as soon as possible, together with a close eye on on design for manufacturing.
+The blood solute project is an interesting one that will make a difference to a lot of people, and promises to be good business as well.
+We've enjoyed working with your team thus far--they're sharp and good to work with, so I expect it'll be a lot of fun.
+The project goals as outlined focus on getting a working preproduction version through an FDA animal study as soon as possible, with a close eye on on design for manufacturing.

 We propose to develop a prototype system at time and materials (NRE), in the following stages:

 1. Photon budget.
 Our usual method starts with a theoretical performance calculation, which we call a 'photon budget.'
 That lets us know how good the measurement could be, which is key to knowing how well the apparatus is performing.
-Knowing the physical limits enables us to make intelligent tradeoffs between performance, cost, size, and schedule with minimal risk.
+Knowing the physical limits enables us to make intelligent tradeoffs between performance, cost, size, and schedule with minimal risk, resulting in a realistic spec for an optimal system.
 In our experience, the final system nearly always gets very close to the theoretically optimal performance, and does it without needing a lot of expensive parts.
 In this case we have our existing transcutaneous blood solute photon budget to start from, so this is not a lot of work.
 The photon budget includes the fiber bundle design.
 (We have a supplier that makes very nice custom bundles in a week or so for a decent price.)